joelsgp/uoy-assessment-uploader/README.md

 # uoy_assessment_uploader

 ## Install
-1. When you have python and pip ready, it's as easy as:
+1. When you have Python and Pip ready, it's as easy as:
    ```shell
    python -m pip install "uoy-assessment-uploader"
    ```